 When it comes to bucket list rounds of golf, you can find plenty of deserving destinations all in one place: the TPC Network.
 Comprised of 30 courses across North America, the network features 11 courses that host an annual PGA Tour event, and of those 30 total courses, 14 are open to the public via resort stays and/or daily green fees.
 And while they may be a part of the same network, those courses don’t charge the same rates for public play, which makes rounds of golf on some far more attainable than others.

 Here, we highlight five of the best value rounds within the TPC Network.
 You won’t see courses like TPC Sawgrass or TPC Scottsdale listed, but that isn’t a reflection of their bucket-list status.
 In fact, those two championship courses are probably the most famous of the bunch.
-But considering their prime time, high-season rates are $600 and $500, respectively, it’s clear that they’re anything but value-buys.
+But considering their prime time, high-season rates are both substantial, it’s clear that they’re anything but value-buys.

 TPC Deere Run (Silvis, Ill.)